 Want to learn more about different types of certifications, their requirements and how they differ?
-Take a look at our detailed guide here.
+Take a look at our detailed phlebotomy certification guide.

 California, Louisiana, Nevada, and Washington, require you to be certified in order to work as a phlebotomist.
 But, it’s absolutely worth it.
-According to our survey here, California offers the highest salaries in the US.
+According to our survey, California offers the highest salaries in the US.

 Certification exam usually consists of a theoretical multiple-choice test and a practical component.
 Now, this exam is usually a part of the vast majority of training programs, and you undergo it on final stages of your course.

 Once you have completed all the above steps, here’s the most important one – getting your job.
 Actually, with a rising demand for phlebotomists and other medical professionals, you’re likely to be approached by recruiters during the completion of steps above.
 However, don’t forget to be active yourself!

 Even during your first acquaintance with phlebotomy job while doing practice in hospital, start making friends, talk to staff, go to HR and find out about employment opportunities.
 Don’t let this most important step be a last-minute thing.